grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/si.md

 ### SI-7 (7): Integration of Detection and Response

-Incorporate the detection of the following unauthorized changes into the organizational incident response capability: {{ insert: param, si-07.07_odp }}.
+Incorporate the detection of the following unauthorized changes into the organizational incident response capability: security-relevant changes to the system are defined;.

 Integrating detection and response helps to ensure that detected events are tracked, monitored, corrected, and available for historical purposes.
 Maintaining historical records is important for being able to identify and discern adversary actions over an extended time period and for possible legal actions.
 Security-relevant changes include unauthorized changes to established configuration settings or the unauthorized elevation of system privileges.

-the detection of {{ insert: param, si-07.07_odp }} are incorporated into the organizational incident response capability.
+the detection of security-relevant changes to the system are defined; are incorporated into the organizational incident response capability.

 System and information integrity policy